Robert Jones (linebacker): Houston Texans

 On April 25, 2002, he signed as a free agent with the Houston Texans for the franchise's inaugural year, but upon his request was released before the season started on May 14.

 Green Bay Packers

 One week later, he signed with the Green Bay Packers, but was released shortly after to make room for signed free agent Hardy Nickerson.

 Over his 10-year career, he played in 151 total games and registered 974 tackles, 8 quarterback sacks and 3 interceptions.

 NFL career statistics

 Personal life

 Robert's wife is Maneesha Jones.
-Robert's son Cayleb was a wide receiver in the NFL for the Minnesota Vikings.
+Robert's son Cayleb was a wide receiver in the NFL for parts of three seasons.
 Robert's second son Zay was a wide receiver at East Carolina University and the all-time receptions leader (399) in the history of college football.
-Zay was drafted by the Buffalo Bills in the second round of the 2017 NFL Draft.
-His third son, Levi, is a linebacker for the Seattle Seahawks.
-He has 3 daughters; Leah, Priscilla, and Ana.
-Leah is President of the family business, Maid Immaculate.
-Priscilla is a volleyball player at GreenHope High School and Ana is a competitive cheerleader with Cheer Extreme.
+Zay was drafted by the Buffalo Bills in the second round of the 2017 NFL draft.
+A third son, Levi, is a linebacker for the Arizona Cardinals.
+He has 3 daughters: Leah, Priscilla, and Ana.